GLEON/Bayes_forecast_WG/4.1_JAGS_models/readme.txt

 AC = null model with autocorrelation term; corresponds to AC model in manuscript

-base_DLM = null dynamic linear model; correspond to BaseDLM model in manuscript
+base_DLM = null dynamic linear model; correspond to BaseLM model in manuscript

 GDD = GDD model in manuscript